About Conflict Kitchen

 The Palestinian Conflict Kitchen

-This space gives people the opportunity to immerse themselves in another culture, and while some people’s favorite part of this experiment may be eating the delicious food belonging to that culture, it is impossible to ignore the other elements you are submerged in during your short visit.
-A learning experience and a meal, quite possibly the most effective combination.
+This space allows people to immerse themselves in another culture.
+While some people’s favorite part of this experiment may be eating the delicious food belonging to that culture, it is impossible to ignore the other elements you are submerged in during your short visit—a learning experience and a meal, quite possibly the most effective combination.

 Different Conflict Kitchens